WILHELM HARTL - PERSONAL PAGES

 The

-Trader hull, with its traditional semi displacement shape, has a tendency to roll in seas from abeam and aft quarters.
+roll in seas from abeam and aft quarters.
 It is more of concern for passages in the long Atlantic swell than in the Med, and it's about comfort rather than safety.
 Although there is nowadays an increasing marketing pitch on stabilizers for smaller boats, retro-fitting stabilizers to Tarilian would neither be technically easy nor affordable to me.
 I am carefully avoiding such sea conditions when planning a passage.
 As a leisure skipper I insist on - and can afford - taking time and waiting for a favourable forecast rather than putting the crew at risk of any prolonged dodgy ride.

 Note: Additional load high up on the boat increases its tendency to roll.
 Tarilian is a Signature model, its aft deck hardtop is held up by posts, there is no tender crane, the dinghy is carried on the aft platform.
 Trader's Sunliner model has a stronger hard top that is integrated with the superstructure, and a tender crane.
 However, storing a heavy dinghy at this height on the boat should be carefully considered from the point of stability in heavy seas.